MediciHouse07/Learning_Records/FM_05_statistics_110.md

 2700 mins, prob vector;
 2930 mins, reversible markov chain;
 4500 mins, proof of chain, qij=1/di

+2022/06/21

+0000<->1540

+- irreducible chain means you can go anywhere from anywhere
+- the opposite is reducible
+- reducible can be split to irreducible
+- state is recurrent, P =1 of returning to that state
+- the opposite is transient
+- 1300 mins a case of turning a recurrent structure to transient
+- 1400 mins a case of recurrent and transient mix, also a visualization of gambler's ruin
+- periodic chain
+- 1540 mins summary
 ### Lecture 33 <br>
 2022/04/16: finished, 1700 mins, Markov chain - google;
 2000 mins, google story;